AnthonyD1/Self-Defense-VR/README.md

 ## Setup
 You will need:
 - Unity 2017.3.1
-- Visual Studios 2017 (could opt for a different text editor of you choosing)
+- Visual Studios 2017 (could opt for a different text editor of your choosing)
 - The free assets and libraries specified under [Resources](#resources)
 - Oculus Rift and related peripherals